Learn this Chive Oil Recipe to create a vibrant finishing oil for garnishing, marinades, or salad dressings. It lasts in the fridge for a week.

 How to use chive oil

-- Drizzle flavored chive oil over cooked vegetables, grilled veggie skewers, or air fryer roast potatoes to enhance flavors and appearance.
+- Drizzle flavored chive oil mixture over cooked vegetables, grilled veggie skewers, or air fryer roast potatoes to enhance flavors and appearance.

 - Use chive oil as a base for homemade salad dressings like this Maple Vinaigrette Salad Dressing.